 - Software (removal or addition of new software applications)

 As we can see, the scheduling of vulnerability assessments can be very difficult to budget and plan without a long-term IT implementation plan in place.
-Companies like Redbot Technologies offer organizations the option of pre-purchasing vulnerability assessment at a discounted rate on an annual contract.
+Companies like Redbot Security offer organizations the option of pre-purchasing vulnerability assessment at a discounted rate on an annual contract.
 If a company typically performs (4) assessments a year, although at various times, this become a valuable cost-effective option.